 The oscillation characteristics change depending on the conditions (components used, board pattern, etc.).
-Use the following characteristics as reference values and evaluate the characteristics on the actual product.
+Furthermore, oscillation may become unstable depending on the conditions when a 10 k Ω or less of RCR2 is used.
+Use the following characteristics as reference values and be sure to evaluate the characteristics on the actual product.